Data processing, analysis, and visualizations were done using R and its corresponding packages. Notebook and pertinent files used can be found here.

 - Machine Learning Engineer:

 Machine learning engineers are another group of specialized engineers who are focused on researching, building, and designing artificial intelligence (AI) and machine learning (ML) systems to automate predictive models.
 Basically, they develop algorithms that use input data and leverage statistical models to predict an output, while continuously updating outputs as new data becomes available.
-DataCamp has numerous courses related to machine learning which you may find useful such as these: Machine Learning for Everyone and Machine Learning with caret in R.
+DataCamp has numerous courses related to machine learning which you may find useful such as these: Understanding Machine Learning and Machine Learning with caret in R.

 A quick job search online can give you an idea as to which of the data science career paths listed above is the most in demand.
 The graph below shows the job openings per career path according to Indeed USA as of December 8, 2021.